When Can I Deduct Alimony on my Federal Tax Return Ordered Prior to December 31, 2018

 2. the right to “repair and deduct”—that is, to hire a repairperson to fix a serious defect that makes a unit unfit (or buy a replacement part or item and do it yourself) and deduct the cost from your rent.

 If you have any questions or need a landlord tenant lawyer, please call Gregory J. Spadea at 610 521 0604.
-The Law Offices of Spadea & associates, LLC has been helping landlords and tenants since 2001 and is located in Ridley Park, Pennsylvania.
+The Law Offices of Spadea & associates, LLC has been helping landlords and tenants since 2001 and is located in Folsom, Pennsylvania.

 When Can I Deduct Alimony Ordered Prior to December 31, 2018